o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 - Asset Processor now shows the time spent analyzing and processing assets on a per-asset and per-builder basis.
 These metrics help improve Asset Builder throughput, track performance over time, and identify areas of asset processing that require more focus.

-- Asset Processor's new *asset server cache mode* allows teams to share pre-processed assets via network shared drives.
+- Asset Processor's new *asset server cache mode* allows teams to share preprocessed assets via network-shared drives.
 Teams can use this mode to reduce the cost of processing assets on individual machines by sharing processed files across a network.

-- Improvements to the underlying hot reload framework that improve the reliability of dynamic asset reloading in the O3DE Editor.
+- Improvements to the underlying hot reload framework that improve the reliability of dynamic asset reloading in O3DE Editor.

 - Intermediate assets add a powerful new asset category to the asset pipeline, allowing Asset Builders to chain together.
 This increases reusability and splits up processing into smaller parts, resulting in reduced reprocessing time.